 The Frisian clay, the passion for craftsmanship and traditions, the modesty about the craftsmanship, are the values wich make Royal Tichelaar Makkum unique.

 The family business that has been passed on from father to son for nearly four centuries, is now led by Jan Tichelaar.
-Each year it attracts thousands of people to come and take a look at how and what is made here.

 Unlike the Delft pottery where they switched to using white baking clay in the mid 18th century, Tichelaar has never deviated from this ancient technique.
 This is also the great difference between the pottery of "The Royal Delft" and the pottery of "Tichelaar".